-Atlanta, Austin, Boston, Chicago, Dallas Fort Worth, Denver, Houston, Las Vegas, Los Angeles, Miami, New York JFK, New York Newark, Philadelphia, Phoenix, San Diego, San Francisco, San Jose, Seattle, Toronto, Vancouver, Washington Dulles
+Atlanta, Austin, Bermuda, Boston, Chicago O’Hare, Dallas Fort Worth, Denver, Houston, Las Vegas, Los Angeles, Miami, New York JFK, New York Newark, Philadelphia, Phoenix, San Diego, San Francisco, San Jose, Seattle, Toronto (excluding Airbus A350-1000 flights), Vancouver, Washington Dulles

 Central & South America:

-Beijing, Dehli, Hong Kong, Kuala Lumpur, Mumbai, Singapore, Shanghai, Sydney, Tokyo Narita, Tokyo Haneda
+Beijing, Delhi, Hong Kong, Mumbai, Singapore, Shanghai, Sydney, Tokyo Haneda

 First class can operate on some, but not all, flights on the following routes:

-The principal exclusions are flights operated with Airbus A321 and Boeing 787-8 aircraft.
+The principal exclusions are flights operated with Airbus A321, Airbus A350-1000 and Boeing 787-8 aircraft.
 Some flights can operate with four class Boeing 787-9 or three or four class Boeing 777 aircraft on different days.

 First class does not operate on the following routes:

 Baltimore, Montreal, Nashville, New Orleans, Orlando